KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 After allocating capital for our recurring dividend, we think the best use of cash is the investment in strategic growth.
 We will continue to look for acquisition opportunities that provide long-term growth and accretive contribution to value.
 And at this time, we have no acquisitions that are imminent.
 Because of the consistent and the predictable nature of our businesses, we are confident in our ability to generate cash.

 This allows us to utilize capital consistently throughout the year.
 We acquired $100 million of stock in the open market in the third quarter.
 This represented about 1.6% of our fully diluted shares outstanding.
 And I expect to continue buying our shares in the open market in the fourth quarter as well.
-The number of shares and the timing are subject to the market conditions and we will report on our progress on acquiring shares following the end of the year quarter.
+The number of shares and the timing are subject to the market conditions, and we will report on our progress on acquiring shares following the end of the year quarter.
 I believe our balanced and disciplined approach to allocating capital serves our businesses and our shareholders well.

 In conclusion, let me comment on our outlook.
-First, our businesses are well-positioned for the fourth quarter and going forward as we look at 2018.
+First, our businesses are well positioned for the fourth quarter and going forward as we look at 2018.
 We will provide our outlook for 2018 in February with our year-end update.
 We continue to have strong supply of used cars for ADESA segment, which will be driven primarily by the off-lease and the repossessions.
 The other consignment will continue to face challenges at physical auctions, but I believe that our acquisition of TradeRev will provide us with an opportunity to serve the dealer-to-dealer market outside of the physical auctions.
 And our market-leading position in the online space will continue to be a key contributor to our performance in the fourth quarter.
-I believe AFC will continue to benefit from the improved credit performance and Insurance Auto Auctions is in a good spot.
+I believe AFC will continue to benefit from the improved credit performance, and Insurance Auto Auctions is in a good spot.
 They're well set up for another strong quarter, while moving the vehicles that have been assigned to us in the recent hurricanes, but also handling the rest of the total loss business.

-I would point to recent industry data that indicates that in the third quarter 18.8% of all auto insurance claims resulted into total loss.
+I would point to recent industry data that indicates that in the third quarter 18.8% of all auto insurance claims resulted in a total loss.
 And historically, the percent of total claims resulting in total loss is highest in the fourth quarter of each calendar year.
 So, this sets up very well for the salvage business in our fourth quarter.

-And finally, we continue to be focused on controlling SG&A. We've had two consecutive quarters of strong incremental margins and we recognize that controlling SG&A is an important driver of our overall profitability and strong incremental margins.
+And finally, we continue to be focused on controlling SG&A. We've had two consecutive quarters of strong incremental margins, and we recognize that controlling SG&A is an important driver of our overall profitability and strong incremental margins.

 So thank you for joining us today.
-I'm now going to turn it over to Eric for some additional comments and we'll be back to take your questions.
+I'm now going to turn it over to Eric for some additional comments, and we'll be back to take your questions.
 Eric?

 Eric M. Loughmiller - KAR Auction Services, Inc.